 Newtown was founded by William Penn in 1684, and its early settlers were mostly Quakers.
 Newtown quickly became a major road hub and a destination of such importance that it was made the county seat in 1727.
 But no Friends Meeting was established here until after the county seat was moved to Doylestown in 1813.
 In 1815, Newtown Friends was established, and under Edward Hicks’ leadership, took over the abandoned courthouse as their place of worship.
+The first members were transfers from Wrightstown and Middletown meetings.

 When the community decided it was to time to build their own meetinghouse, it is told that seven wealthy Friends pledged to build it by private subscription.
 No record of the cost of the meetinghouse can be found; however, member Judge Michael H. Jenks said that he and his grandfather, Joseph Jenks distilled a quanity of apple whiskey and sold it to raise the $100 they had subscribed toward the building, as reportedly did some others.